eth-ait/dip18/README.md

 ***Please check read_TC_data.py if you want to get TotalCapture pre-processed for this repo.***

 ## Data
 To download the data please visit the [project page](http://dip.is.tuebingen.mpg.de).
+From this page you can also download the SMPL reference parameters for the TotalCapture dataset.

 # Contact Information
 For questions or problems please file an issue or contact [manuel.kaufmann@inf.ethz.ch](mailto:manuel.kaufmann@inf.ethz.ch) or [yinghao.huang@tuebingen.mpg.de](mailto:yinghao.huang@tuebingen.mpg.de).